Skip to main content

 Graduate School in Cybersecurity

-The Graduate School will gather a cohort of existing and forthcoming PhD students and their supervisors to create an environment where experts in cybersecurity and related areas work together.
+The Graduate School gathers a cohort of existing and forthcoming PhD students and their supervisors to create an environment where experts in cybersecurity and related areas work together.

 About the Graduate School in Cybersecurity

-To strengthen its strategic research activities, the Department of Information Technology starts a new Graduate School in Cybersecurity that will bring together the domain expertise and strengthen collaboration on cybersecurity-related research and education.
+To strengthen its strategic research activities, the Department of Information Technology has established a Graduate School in Cybersecurity that brings together the domain expertise and strengthens collaboration on cybersecurity-related research and education.

-The school will gather a cohort of existing and forthcoming PhD students and their supervisors to create an environment where experts in cybersecurity and related areas work together, through a core PhD-level curriculum of joint courses and research activities.
+The school gathers a cohort of existing and forthcoming PhD students and their supervisors to create an environment where experts in cybersecurity and related areas work together, through a core PhD-level curriculum of joint courses and research activities.
+The school is also envisioned to contribute to existing cybersecurity-related initiatives within the Department and the Faculty, such as undergraduate courses, activities within the Cybersecurity Arena, and the faculty-wide strength area of Systems and Cyber Security.
 Regular seminars are planned with presentations from the school’s participants and by invited speakers.
-Active participation in the school activities by all PhD students and their supervisors is a prerequisite.
+Active participation in the school's activities by all PhD students and their supervisors is a prerequisite.

 The school is now opening its first call for two new PhD positions in Cybersecurity to all faculty at the Department of Information Technology.
 The school will cover 50% of the research time of the PhD students over a period of up to 5 years.
 The aim of this support is to engage faculty that will actively contribute to the development of the Graduate School and related teaching and research activities.